jvalue/jayvee/README.md

-# Open Data Language
+# Jayvee

 ## Project files

  * `package.json` - the manifest file in which you declare your language support.
  * `language-configuration.json` - the language configuration used in the VS Code editor, defining the tokens that are used for comments and brackets.
  * `src/extension.ts` - the main code of the extension, which is responsible for launching a language server and client.
- * `src/language-server/open-data-language.langium` - the grammar definition of your language.
+ * `src/language-server/jayvee.langium` - the grammar definition of your language.
  * `src/language-server/main.ts` - the entry point of the language server process.
- * `src/language-server/open-data-language-module.ts` - the dependency injection module of your language implementation.
+ * `src/language-server/jayvee-module.ts` - the dependency injection module of your language implementation.
 Use this to register overridden and added services.
- * `src/language-server/open-data-language-validator.ts` - an example validator.
+ * `src/language-server/jayvee-validator.ts` - an example validator.
 You should change it to reflect the semantics of your language.
  * `src/cli/index.ts` - the entry point of the command line interface (CLI) of your language.
  * `src/cli/interpreter.ts` - the interpreter used by the CLI to run DSL documents.
  * `src/cli/cli-util.ts` - utility code for the CLI.